-- 65. Cornices and Belt Courses.
-Overhead horizontal projections (providing at least eight feet of clearance above grade) of a purely architectural or decorative character such as cornices, eaves, sills and belt courses are encouraged Decorative architectural belt-cornices, cornices and eaves that project from the building shall define the building elements (base, middle and top) and create three-dimensional interest in the façade, provided that they do not project more than: - a.
-At roof level, three feet into the public right-of-way or a designated setback area. - b.
-At every other level, one foot into the public right-of-way or designated setback area. - 76.
+- 2. Cornices and Belt Courses.
+Overhead horizontal projections (providing at least eight feet of clearance above grade) of a purely architectural or decorative character such as cornices, eaves, sills and belt courses are encouraged, provided that they do not project more than: - a.
+At roof level, three feet into the public right-of-way or a designated setback area; - b.
+At every other level, one foot into the public right-of-way or designated setback area. - 3.
 Windows.
-Building walls shouldshall be punctured by well-proportioned openings that provide three dimensional relief, detail, interest and rythmic variation on the facade.
-Variation in rhythm shouldshall be provided both horizontally and vertically.
-Large expanses of glass on the upper levels shouldshall be considered only where activities of interest to the pedestrian can be highlighted, and in such cases, the design of these openings shouldshall be carefully integrated within the overall facade composition.
+Building walls should be punctured by well-proportioned openings that provide relief, detail, and variation on the facade.
+Variation in rhythm should be provided both horizontally and vertically.
+Large expanses of glass on the upper levels should be considered only where activities of interest to the pedestrian can be highlighted, and in such cases, the design of these openings should be carefully integrated within the overall facade composition.
 Windows should be inset generously from the building wall to create shade and shadow detail.
 The use of high-quality window products that contribute to the richness and detail of the facade is encouraged.
 Bay or projecting windows are also encouraged, within the standards described above.
-Windows should be predominantly operable, to promote a strong connection between inside and outside and to avoid the creation of hermeticallysealed buildings.
-Building walls shall be punctured by well-proportioned window openings that provide three dimensional relief, detail, interest and rhythmic variation in the wall.
-Windows shall be recessed a minimum of six inches from the face of the wall to emphasize the thickness of the wall consistent with the historical, traditional and newer buildings on Pacific Avenue; or windows may project from the wall six inches maximum into the public right-of-way or three feet into the public right-of-way for bay windows.
-Windows shall be of high quality and shall be operable at the upper level and composed of elements that emulate the size and detail of the windows in the traditional or historical buildings on Pacific Avenue.
+Windows should be predominantly operable, to promote a strong connection between inside and outside and to avoid the creation of hermetically-sealed buildings.
 Window moldings and/or shutters with projections up to six inches are encouraged to provide detail, shade and articulation to building facades.